Improving Zero-Shot Offline RL via Behavioral Task Sampling: Experiments

 \subsection{Ablation study}

-We validate key components in Appendix~\ref{app:ablation}: (1) comparisons of BTD-sampling to alternative sampling heuristics to determine whether the performance of BTD comes from the continuity of the distribution or from the dataset alone; (2) empirical verification of signal dilution, as demonstrated in Proposition~\ref{proposition:unif}; (3) effect of the number of GMM components on zero-shot performance; and (4) visualization of the task space to assess how effective uniform sampling is at recovering behaviorally grounded tasks.
+We validate key components in Appendix~\ref{app:ablation}: (1) comparisons of BTD-sampling to alternative sampling heuristics to determine whether the performance of BTD comes from the continuity of the distribution or from the dataset alone; (2) empirical verification of signal dilution, as demonstrated in Proposition~\ref{proposition:unif}; (3) effect of the number of GMM components on zero-shot performance; (4) effect of the number of subtrajectories $N_\tau$ on GMM estimation quality; and (5) visualization of the task space to assess how effective uniform sampling is at recovering behaviorally grounded tasks.